MEHColeman/shoreditch/_posts/2022-01-22-example-configuration-cv.md

 tags: [ info, config ]
 round_logo: TRUE
 logo_legend: ''
-logo_location: '/public/images/shoreditch/logo.png'
+logo_location: '/public/images/shoreditch/mark.jpg'
 include_sticky: FALSE
 include_logo: TRUE
 include_details: TRUE
 ---

-This is an example of a template configuration where the sodebar contains a small logo, the details, but no blog navigation section.
+This is an example of a template configuration where the sidebar contains a small logo, the details, but no blog navigation section.

 I find that the details section is too verbose to have on every page, and prefer